 - Special lenses: If you wear glasses, you should consider an antiglare lens and a blue light lens.

-If you are experiencing the symptoms of computer vision syndrome, schedule an appointment with Monroe Family Eyecare Associates.
+If you are experiencing the symptoms of computer vision syndrome, schedule an appointment with Monroe Family Eyecare.
 Our optometrist in Monroe provides family eye care as well as pediatrics.
 To schedule an appointment, give us a call today.